 I started dissecting the before mentioned asset and started thinking how things are overly bloated, the methods are unclear; the mechanism of how the data passes through the system is unclear.
 This is in fact very common.
 I've had cases previously where I wanted to import someone's module because rewrite wouldn't pay time-wise and would discover the same thing.
 It seems like it works, but good luck if something doesn't.
 Previously I would rewrite the things after looking at the code anyway - I couldn't bear to have those kinds of inefficiencies in my system.
 And I did the same thing here.

 I was able to rewrite 5250+ lines of code to 1300+ lines, coming to about a quarter of initial line count.
-I also avoided numerous bugs and purposefully removed 2 completely useless features (if you're curious, I would estimate those 2 features definitely fewer than 50 lines).
+I also avoided numerous bugs and purposefully removed 2 completely useless features (if you're curious, I would estimate those 2 features definitely under 50 lines).
 We all know the lines of code are not the point, but they illustrate the amount of code duplication, architectural inefficiencies and confusion in numbers.
-I actually thought I did even better – I was sure it would come down to somewhere 5-10 times less lines, because of the clarity and separation that was present in my solution.
-I’ve had this before: my rewrites would come down to 2 -3 times less lines for the same feature set.
-This has nothing to do with coding conventions or use of space – it has everything to do with eliminating duplication.
+I actually thought I did even better - I was sure it would come down to somewhere 5-10 times less lines, because of the clarity and separation that was present in my solution.
+I've had this before: my rewrites would come down to 2 -3 times less lines for the same feature set.
+This has nothing to do with coding conventions or use of space, it has everything to do with eliminating duplication.

 So, you're reading this article to get some tips to improve your work.
 Here are some things I've noticed off the top of my head: